Quick summary

 - income arising from a decision of the European Court of Human Rights on the basis of just satisfaction or amicable settlement.

-When calculating a family’s subsistence minimum, the household structure should be taken into account.
+When calculating the minimum subsistence level of a family, it is necessary to follow the household structure.
 As an example, here is a calculation for a family with two parents and two children aged 5 and 10.

 This amount represents the threshold below which the household income should never fall without the family being entitled to social assistance.

-You can apply for material need assistance and state social support benefits at the contact points of the Labour Office of the Czech Republic.
+You can apply for state social assistance through the Labour Office of the Czech Republic, not only at its contact offices but also online.

 Tip for article